 National Disability Theatre employs professional theatre artists who create fully accessible, world-class theatre and storytelling; change social policy and the nation’s narrative about disability culture; and provide a guiding model in accessibility for the arts and cultural sector.

-Show that a large professional theatre company can be run entirely by people with disabilities.
+To show that a large professional theatre company can be run by people with disabilities.

-Powerfully spark greater inclusion for people with disabilities in other economic sectors.
+To powerfully spark greater inclusion for people with disabilities in all economic sectors.

-A company producing large scale professional work run entirely by people with disabilities will show the world that our differences really are our strengths.
-We will impact industries beyond our own, demonstrating that people with disabilities can efficiently and productively undertake professional work at the highest level, and that accessibility is not only right – but also profitable.
+• Ultimately, NDT will impact industries beyond the arts sector, demonstrating that people with disabilities can efficiently and productively undertake professional work at the highest level, and that accessibility is not only right – but also profitable.